What does this dashboard tell me?

 The list area to the right of each chart is interactive.
 Select a line in the list to toggle its view in the chart:

 You can view metrics for all proxies or drill into specific proxies using the Proxy dimension dropdown menu at the top of the dashboard.
-Click this icon to sort the selected metric:

 - This dashboard uses standard controls, like the date and data aggregation selectors, hovering over graphs for more context, click and drag to zoom, exporting data to CSV, and so on.
 To learn more, see Using the analytics dashboards.